dpash/grails-jquery-ui/README.rst

 Themes
 ******
 The following themes are included:

-:base:
+**base**

 The default theme, white background with blackish widgets

-:Cupertino:
+**Cupertino**

 As downloaded from the gallery at http://ui.jquery.com/themeroller

 You can add new themes by using the themeroller, renaming the downloaded directory and placing it in ``web-app/themes/`` in this plugin (or in